Publications

 n/a

-Neagu, E. R., C. J. Dias, M. C. Lanca, R. Igreja, P. Inacio, J. N. Marat-Mendes, and Ieee, "The Study of the Molecular Movements in the Range of Glass Transition by the Final Thermally Stimulated Discharge Current Technique", Proceedings of the 2010 Ieee International Conference on Solid Dielectrics, 2010.
+Neagu, E. R., C. J. Dias, M. C. Lanca, R. Igreja, P. Inacio, J. N. Marat-Mendes, and Ieee, "On the Width of the Thermally Stimulated Discharge Current Peak", Proceedings of the 2010 Ieee International Conference on Solid Dielectrics, 2010.
 Abstract

 M